derWhity/node-ejabberd-auth/README.md

 * __actions:__ An object containing callback functions for the module to call, when ejabberd requests an action.
 Possible keys are:
    * ___auth:___ Called, when a user tries to log in.
 Call the callback with _true_ to allow the user to enter. `auth: function(callback, userName, domainName, password)`
    * ___isuser:___ Called, when ejabberd needs to check, if a JID exists.     `isuser: function(callback, userName)`
-   * ___setpass:___ Called, when a user tries to change his password.
+   * ___setpass:___ Called, when a user tries to change their password.
 Change the password and call the callback with _true_, to signalize, that the password was successfully changed.
 `setpass: function(callback)`

 If any of the action key is not given, _false_ will be returned to ejabberd.